tangyoha/telegram_media_downloader/README.md

 - api_id - The api_id you got from telegram apps
 - chat_id -  The id of the chat/channel you want to download media.
 Which you get from the above-mentioned steps.
 - last_read_message_id - If it is the first time you are going to read the channel let it be `0` or if you have already used this script to download media it will have some numbers which are auto-updated after the scripts successful execution.
 Don't change it.
+- ids_to_retry - `Leave it as it is.` This is used by the downloader script to keep track of all skipped downloads so that it can be downloaded during the next execution of the script.
 - media_types - Type of media to download, you can update which type of media you want to download it can be one or any of the available types.
 - file_formats - File types to download for supported media types which are `audio`, `document` and `video`.
 Default format is `all`, downloads all files.